LeakyAbstractions/blog/quotes/_posts/2015-08-12-so-easy-to-implement.md

 ---
-title: So Easy to Implement
+title: So easy to implement
 tags:
   - null-reference
   - programming-languages